mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 This script takes about 10 minutes to run over 6 months of data as written above and about an hour to run over the whole history of `main_v4` (starting at 2018-11-01).
+A query over the whole history of `clients_daily` (starting in early 2016) can run in about an hour as well.
 The resultant table can be used on its own or joined with `clients_daily` to pull per-client dimensions.